pango853/man/dev/apigee.md

 					- Value: 5pm
 	Part 3: Test
 		Select `Develop`, then `API Proxies`
-			Select the product and lick the `Trace` tab and start a trace session.
+			Select the product and lick the `TRACE` tab and start a trace session.
 				Open Postman, send GET /products with API Key.
 				Then click the Verify API Key policy in the trace session to show more information.
 					You will find from `Phase Details`,